Struct frame_system::limits::BlockWeights [−][src]

 dispatch class).

-space, total consumed block weight might exceed max_block
+As a consequence of reserved space, total consumed block weight might exceed max_block

 value, so this parameter should rather be thought of as “target block weight” than a hard limit.